 The p4 obliterate -y command deletes the server's copy of a file's data, precluding any possibility of recovery.
-The file is removed from the Perforce service, along with all associated metadata, including references to the file in labels, the have list, and so on.
+The file is removed from the Perforce service, along with all associated metadata, including references to the file in labels and the have list.

 After p4 obliterate completes, the service has no record that those files ever existed.
-Although any copies of those files in user workspaces are left untouched, they are no longer recognized as being under Helix server control.